-- Dark Sky Lighting and signage;
+- Dark Sky Lighting7 and signage;

 - Telecommunications and distribution feeder line for electrical service;

 - Secondary containment for transformer oil spill control on applicable equipment;

 - One spare SF6 filler tank;

 - Graveled internal access road; and

 - Perimeter security fencing

 The fenced portion of the 230 kV substation would be approximately 4 acres in size.
-An approximately 7-foot-tall chain-link fence, a minimum of 7 feet tall and a maximum of 12 feet tall (with an additional including 1 foot 1.5 feet of barbed wire), would be installed around the remaining perimeter of the 230 kV substation.
+A chain-link fence, a minimum of 7 feet tall and a maximum of 12 feet tall (including 1.5 feet of barbed wire), would be installed around the remaining perimeter of the 230 kV substation.